Rai Utile

 Rai Utile was an Italian TV channel devoted to Italian government and administration, owned by RAI and launched in 2004.

 Has shared its frequencies to Rai Festival during the Festival della canzone italiana in April 2004, to Rai Azzurri during the UEFA Euro 2004 (from 11 June 2004) and to Rai Olimpia during the 2004 Summer Olympics.

-Due to low ratings, it was closed down in 2008 and replaced by Rai Gulp.
+Due to a reorganisation, it was closed down in 2008 and replaced temporarily by Rai Gulp and later by Rai 4.

 Pop-up channels

 Rai Festival

-Rai Festival operated on its frequencies during the week of the 2004 San Remo Festival.
+Rai Festival operated on its frequencies during the week of the Sanremo Music Festival 2004.

 Rai Azzurri

 On 12 June 2004, following the Sanremo experiment, it was used to carry Rai Azzurri, a channel dedicated to the goings on of the national football team during UEFA Euro 2004.
 Among its fixed hosts during the period was Fabrizio Rocca.
 Newspaper L'Unità criticized the format, as it temporarily replaced a public utility channel, and sarcastically suggested it to be renamed as Rai Ossimoro (Rai Oxymoron).